 Community Herbalist & Mental Health Coach

-Offering herbal consultations, mental health support, and small batch, local, organic herbal preparations.
+Offering herbal consultations, workshops, mental health support, and small batch, local, organic herbal preparations.

 Who Am I?

-My name is Max (my pronouns are they/them) and I am a community herbalist and mental health coach.
+My name is Max and my pronouns are they/them.
+I am a white, queer, trans, neurodivergent, disabled community herbalist, tattoo artist, and trauma informed mental health coach currently residing on occupied Lenape Hoking (the homeland of the Lenape, also known as Brooklyn).
 I believe in our bodies' innate abilities to heal, and also recognize the constant stress and inundation inherent in being alive in the current world.
 Even for folks who have the resources to seek out doctors and specialists, there is an undeniable lack of nuanced, holistic, preventative care.

 What I offer is a different approach to care, one that takes into account the entire person, their history, and the environment they live in.
 There is a lot of pain, trauma, and struggle in the world that manifests, physically, in our bodies.
 My approach to healing, coaching, and herbalism is to get an understanding of the larger picture, to call upon plants as allies, to suggest lifestyle changes, come up with care plans, wellness plans, or safety plans, and to meet each person where they are at.
 We will come up with a strategy to reduce harm and heal, together.
 Nobody knows your body and mind better than you.

-I am passionate about sharing the knowledge I have acquired and hope that each person I work with gains tools to aid in taking care of their own health and the well being of others.
+I am passionate about sharing the knowledge I have acquired, as well as sharing the shameful and violent history and truths of how this knowledge was disseminated.
+I hope that each person I work with gains tools to aid in taking care of their own health and the well being of others.
+To me, this necessitates an understanding of who has access to this information, where it came from, and how it came to be known.

 Click here to follow me on instagram!